 - 1. Complete the admission requirements.
-(See Admission Requirements.) - 2.
-Meet with advisor to plan schedule and register classes. - 3.
+(See Admission Requirements) - 2.
+Students receive an initial schedule at Connect Day. - 3.
 See the Financial Aid Office to make sure aid is in order. - 4.
 Pay tuition/fees in the Business Office - 5.
 Obtain ID card and parking permit in the Mabee Student Services Complex - 6.
 Request a PO key if needed in the Mustang Outfitters in the Mabee Student Services Complex - 7.
-To rent or purchase textbooks, go to www.cbctextbooks.com or go to Textbook Brokers at 255 Farris Road, Conway, AR or call 501-336-0166.
+To rent or purchase textbooks from Textbook Brokers, go to www.cbctextbooks.com.